Richard W. Fisher

-Richard W. Fisher (born 1949) is the former President and CEO of the Federal Reserve Bank of Dallas, having served in that post from April 2005 to 2015.
-He is a Senior Advisor to Barclays Plc, a British bank holding company, a Director of PepsiCo, and a Senior Contributing Editor for CNBC.
+Richard Welton Fisher (born 1949) is the former President and CEO of the Federal Reserve Bank of Dallas, having served in that post from April 2005 to 2015.
+He is a former Senior Advisor to Barclays Plc, a British bank holding company, a Director of PepsiCo, and a Senior Contributing Editor for CNBC.
 From 2011 to 2017, he served on the Harvard Board of Overseers.

 Biography

 Early life

 A first-generation American, Fisher was born in Los Angeles, but grew up in Mexico.
 His father was Australian, while his mother was South African, of Norwegian descent.
-Following graduation from Admiral Farragut Academy, he attended the United States Naval Academy in Annapolis, Maryland from 1967 to 1969, before transferring to Harvard University, where he earned a bachelor's degree in economics in 1971.
+Following graduation from Admiral Farragut Academy in St. Petersburg, Florida, he attended the United States Naval Academy in Annapolis, Maryland from 1967 to 1969, before transferring to Harvard University, where he earned a bachelor's degree in economics in 1971.
 From 1972 to 1973, he studied Latin American studies at Hertford College, Oxford.
 Completing his education in 1975, he earned an M.B.A. from the Graduate School of Business at Stanford University.

 Career

 Moving to New York City, Fisher joined the Wall Street investment bank Brown Brothers, Harriman and Company, where he was assistant to former Undersecretary of the Treasury Robert Roosa, specializing in fixed income and foreign exchange markets.
 From 1978 to 1979, he served as Special Assistant to Secretary W. Michael Blumenthal at the United States Department of the Treasury, where he worked on issues relating to the dollar crisis.
 Returning to Brown Brothers, he established and managed the bank's Dallas-based Texas operations.

 Leaving Brown Brothers in 1987, Fisher created Fisher Capital Management, and a separate funds-management firm, Fisher Ewing Partners, managing both firms until 1997.
 In 1993, he was a candidate in the special election for the U.S. Senate seat in Texas, which was vacated by Lloyd Bentsen when the latter became U.S. Secretary of the Treasury, but took fifth place in a 21 candidate field behind State Treasurer Kay Bailey Hutchison, U.S. Senator Bob Krueger, U.S. Congressman Joe Barton, and U.S. Congressman Jack Fields.

-The following year, he was a candidate for the same U.S. Senate seat in the regularly scheduled election.
+The following year, Fisher was a candidate for the same U.S. Senate seat in the regularly scheduled election.
 Fisher came in second to former Texas Attorney General Jim Mattox in the Democratic Party primary, but won the ensuing run-off election.
 Fisher lost the general election in a landslide to incumbent Republican Kay Bailey Hutchison having been defeated 61% to 38%.